dmx-systems/dmx-platform/README.md

 * A "modern" **webbrowser**.

-  DeepaMehta works fine at least with Firefox 3.6 (or newer), Google Chrome, or Safari 5 (or newer).
+  DeepaMehta works fine at least with Firefox, Google Chrome, or Safari 5 (or newer).
   Doesn't work with IE8.
 Possibly works with IE9 or IE10 (not tested).